The scope and sequence of the SILO project seeks to articulate essential STEM knowledge and skills throughout the primary years.

 |

-properties of materials affect the behaviour of a product or
+forces and the properties of materials affect function in a

 |